Sebastian-gthb/insert-OptROM-into-BIOS/README.md

    * set the right checksum of the ROM <-- solved!
    * third serach for empty space market as 0xCF for Vedem BIOS types <-- solved!
    * adding more BIOS search pattern... have found some ROMs with unknown pattern <-- solved!
+   * recreating the original checksum of the BIOS ROM insted of a checksum of 0 <-- solved!

 ### Example output of the script is:
 ```
 Working directory = C:\Users\user\Documents\B310
 Loding BIOS as HI and LO chip and merge both parts...
-   BIOS ROM size = 65536 byte
+   BIOS ROM size = 65536 byte.   checksum = 0x1e
-   Checksum of the original BIOS ROM is 0x1e
 Loding option ROM...
 Search for the SearchForOptionRom call in the BIOS...
    search with pattern for Award BIOS